 The best DUI lawyers in Atlanta, Georgia will offer you a FREE attorney consultation, explain how their criminal defense attorneys review your full history (e.g., finding out what medical conditions you may have that are relevant), ask about all DUI case facts, explain our attorneys’ fees, and tell you how we will implement a game plan for winning.

 Call ex-cop Cory Yager or AVVO superstar Larry Kohn, for a FREE lawyer consultation.

 Our three Georgia Super Lawyers aggressively represent clients accused of committing crimes through filing and arguing suppression motions.

 Limit your search to a lawyer for DUI who has achieved legitimate legal industry excellence attorney ratings, and who possesses a track record of proven drunk driving defense results on knowing how to beat a DUI.
 If our law firm has the RIGHT criminal defense attorney for you, ask our law office about our DUI attorney payment plans.

-Call our DUI attorneys NOW, 24-7, for an initial criminal case review and to obtain FREE legal advice: 404-567-5515 or email our criminal justice lawyers at email@example.com.
+Call a Georgia DUI lawyer with our law firm NOW, 24-7, for an initial criminal case review and to obtain FREE legal advice: 404-567-5515 or email our criminal justice lawyers at email@example.com.